Create a feature engineering proposal

 Natural-language description of the prediction problem.

-Fully qualified source tables (catalog.schema.table).
+Fully qualified source tables in catalog.schema.table format.

 1Columns that uniquely identify a training row.